-Based on the company's positive business performance, at the end of the first quarter of 2015, the Management Board decided to increase its forecast for total sales for the current year from around EUR 700 m to a minimum of EUR 725 m.
-The company continues to expect earnings before taxes (EBT) in the range of EUR 8 m to EUR 12 m.
-The company expects key factors related to the net assets, financial position, and results of operations to develop as follows:
+Based on the company's positive business performance year-to-date, at the end of the third quarter of 2015, the Management Board decided to increase its forecast for total sales once again for the current year.
+Earlier in the year, at the close of the first quarter, the Management Board had raised its forecast for total sales from around EUR 700 m to a minimum of EUR 725 m.
+Now, in early October, the Management Board again raised its forecast for total sales for the 2015 financial year, this time to roughly EUR 740 m, and also raised its projection for earnings before taxes (EBT) to around EUR 12 m, which is at the top of the EUR 8 m to EUR 12 m target range given at the start of the year.

+Management reiterates its statements given at the beginning of the year concerning the expected development of the key factors related to the net assets, financial position, and results of operations and expects the following:

-- A further increase in overall sales in all European markets in 2015 driven by a growing number of active customers from both the new and existing customer businesses. - A slight decline in the 2015 gross margin (in relation to total sales). - A slight fall in the ratio of logistics / fulfillment costs to total sales in 2015 as a result of efficiency gains and economies of scale. - Stable marketing costs in relation to total sales in the area of new customer acquisitions in 2015. - A slightly lower equity ratio than in the previous year. - A continued leading market position in the online retailing of pet supplies as in the previous year. - The key figure for customer loyalty (sales retention) to stay at the previous year's level.
+- A further increase in overall sales in all European markets in 2015 driven by a growing number of active customers from both the new and existing customer businesses. - A slight decline in the 2015 gross margin (in relation to total sales). - A slight fall in the ratio of logistics / fulfillment costs to total sales in 2015 as a result of efficiency gains and economies of scale. - Stable marketing costs in relation to total sales in the area of new customer acquisitions in 2015. - A slightly lower equity ratio than in the previous year. - A continued leading market position in the online retailing of pet supplies as in the previous year.